• Skip to content

 We often procrastinate because making decisions about employees can be very uncomfortable.

-Most of us do not like making decisions that impact the lives of other people.
+Most of us do not like making decisions that impact other people’s lives.

-We all want to liked and respected.
-However, managers are responsible to make decisions based on what is in the best interest of the organization.
+We all want to be liked and respected.
+However, managers are responsible for making decisions based on what is in the organization’s best interest.

-And sometimes, terminating an employee is in the best interest of the business.
+And sometimes, terminating an employee is in the business’s best interest.

 How Do You Choose To Take A Bandaid Off?